Skip to main content

 BasedOnStyle (String)

 The style used for all options not specifically set in the configuration.
-This option is supported within --style "{...}", the .codee-format file or the user specific config file.
+Possible values are:

-• Preserve: Preserving the original source code style.
+• Preserve -> Preserve the original source code style.
 It can be used as a base configuration to create a specific style.

 With this option you can overwrite some parts of your main style for your subdirectories.
 This is also possible through the command line, e.g.: --style "{BasedOnStyle: InheritParentConfig, ColumnLimit: 20}"